24/7 Emergency Glass (201) 275-9185

 Vinyl vs Wood vs Fiberglass Windows for NJ Homes

 The four real frame materials available for NJ window replacement — vinyl, fiberglass, wood-clad, solid wood.
-Honest comparison: cost, lifespan, maintenance, energy, and which to pick for your specific NJ home.
+Honest comparison: cost, lifespan, maintenance, energy, NJ humidity impact, brand picks, and resale-value impact by NJ market tier.

 Window frame material is the single biggest decision in a replacement project.
 It affects upfront cost (by 50-100%), service life (by 2-3x), maintenance burden (by a lot), and curb appeal.
 Here's the honest comparison for NJ homes — without the salesperson markup language.